top of page

 After an argument, an outburst, or a moment you wish you could take back, a wave of emotions can hit hard, such as guilt, shame, and sadness.
 For many men, these feelings don’t just sting, they linger.

 You might replay what happened.
 Think about what you said.
 Picture the look on someone’s face that you care about.
-And underneath it all, there’s often a heavy question: “Why did I react like that?”
+And underneath it all, there is often a heavy question: “Why did I react like that?”

 Recognizing the Turning Point After an Outburst